IRC: Technical information

 Although many specifications on the IRC protocol have been published, there is no official specification, as the protocol remains dynamic.
 Virtually no clients and very few servers rely strictly on the above RFCs as a reference.

 Microsoft made an extension for IRC in 1998 via the proprietary IRCX.
 They later stopped distributing software supporting IRCX, instead developing the proprietary MSNP.

 The standard structure of a network of IRC servers is a tree.
 Messages are routed along only necessary branches of the tree but network state is sent to every server and there is generally a high degree of implicit trust between servers.
 However, this architecture has a number of problems.
 A misbehaving or malicious server can cause major damage to the network and any changes in structure, whether intentional or a result of conditions on the underlying network, require a net-split and net-join.
 This results in a lot of network traffic and spurious quit/join messages to users and temporary loss of communication to users on the splitting servers.
 Adding a server to a large network means a large background bandwidth load on the network and a large memory load on the server.
 Once established, however, each message to multiple recipients is delivered in a fashion similar to multicast, meaning each message travels a network link exactly once.
 This is a strength in comparison to non-multicasting protocols such as Simple Mail Transfer Protocol (SMTP) or Extensible Messaging and Presence Protocol (XMPP).

-An IRC daemon can also be used on a local area network (LAN).
+An IRC daemon can be used on a local area network (LAN).
 IRC can thus be used to facilitate communication between people within the local area network (internal communication).